Skip to content

 Frugalism - tips and rules for saving money

-All in all, frugalism means: Spend less and save moreso that one is not held captive by social constraints and instead Achieve financial independence can.
+All in all, frugalism means: Spend less and save more, so that one is not held captive by social constraints and instead Achieve financial independence can.

-Principles for a frugal life
+Principles for frugal living

 Recommended rules